Threespot/TSM-vm-checkout/README.md

 	- [Knockout.js](http://knockoutjs.com/ "Knockout.js")
 	- [Spine.js](http://spinejs.com/ "Spine.js")

-Knockout was selected for the production version for the convenience of its direct UI bindings.
+Knockout was selected for the production version due to its convenient direct-UI bindings.
+Full-featured production app polls the server for updates, verifies new claims with the server to avoid out-of-sync UI conflicts, and offers a handy dispute resolution tool.

 ##Installation